enthought/enable/docs/source/kiva/fonts.rst

 .. note::
    ``get_text_extent`` does not respect endline characters.
 It is assumed that ``text`` describes a single line of text.
-To render multiple lines, one should split the text into individual lines first and then measure an draw each line in sequence.
+To render multiple lines, one should split the text into individual lines first and then measure and draw each line in sequence.
 A blank line's height should be the same as the height of the selected font.